-- Add in the black beans, red kidney beans, diced tomatoes, and tomato puree.
-Give it a big gentle stir.
-Put the lid on and let it come to a boil.
+- Add in the black beans, red kidney beans, white beans, diced tomatoes, tomato puree, and chicken stock.
+Give it a big stir.
+Put the lid on and bring it to a boil.

-- Once it boils, turn the heat to low and put the lid ajar.
-Let it simmer, stirring every 10-15 minutes, for an hour.
+- Once it boils, turn the heat to medium-low and put the lid ajar.
+Let it simmer, stirring every 10-15 minutes, for 25-30 minutes.
 It will thicken as it cooks.

 - Taste for seasoning and add if necessary.
 Right before serving, stir in the fresh cilantro.